Miranda v. Arizona: Opinion of the Court

 Five justices formed the majority and joined an opinion written by Chief Justice Earl Warren.
 The Court ruled that because of the coercive nature of the custodial interrogation by police (Warren cited several police training manuals that had not been provided in the arguments), no confession could be admissible under the Fifth Amendment self-incrimination clause and Sixth Amendment right to an attorney unless a suspect has been made aware of his rights and the suspect has then waived them:

 Thus, Miranda's conviction was overturned.
 The Court also made clear what must happen if a suspect chooses to exercise their rights:

 Warren also pointed to the existing procedures of the Federal Bureau of Investigation (FBI), which required informing a suspect of his right to remain silent and his right to counsel, provided free of charge if the suspect was unable to pay.
 If the suspect requested counsel, "the interview is terminated."
 Warren included the FBI's four-page brief in his opinion.

-However, the dissenting justices accused the majority of overreacting to the problem of coercive interrogations, and anticipated a drastic effect.
-They believed that, once warned, suspects would always demand attorneys, and deny the police the ability to gain confessions.